 Rosemary has accepted that she cannot change the direction of the wind but is celebrating by adjusting her sails to reach her destination.
 With that she is making an effort to make her days count during the pandemic.

-This article have been written by Annete Karanja.
+This article has been written by Annete Karanja.

 Would you like to share your experience of living through the circumstances brought by the Covid-19 pandemic?
 Kindly email: email@example.com